Hirohito and the Making of Modern Japan: Part IV: The Unexamined Life, 1945-1989

 The final section examines Hirohito's fate after the war.
 He was forced to renounce his divinity and reduced to a purely ceremonial status that held no political authority.
 Nonetheless, the emperor resisted calls from members of the royal family and prominent left-wing intellectuals to abdicate and cooperated with General Douglas MacArthur, Supreme Commander for the Allied Powers, to ensure his continued existence on the throne.
 The Americans sought to use the emperor as a symbolic figure around whom the Japanese population could rally in the ashes of defeat while the occupiers instituted democratic reforms.
 By exempting him from the Tokyo trials, assigning blame to a small group of military elites, and manipulating court proceedings, they were able to protect Hirohito's reign.
 In reciprocation, Hirohito and his entourage convinced General Hideki Tōjō and other high-ranking military officials to accept full accountability for the empire's actions and reconfigured the myth of the imperial house as a vehicle for democracy.
-The failure to try Hirohito, Bix argues, had a profound and long-lasting negative consequence for Japan's acknowledgement of its militaristic past.
+The failure to try Hirohito, argues, had a profound and long-lasting negative consequence for Japan's acknowledgement of its militaristic past.
 Since the emperor, a “symbol” of the nation, was not held responsible, this precluded reflection on their war responsibility by the Japanese government and people.
 Hirohito maintained the façade of the emperor as an innocent and powerless bystander until his death.
 Privately, he lamented his diminished standing as “nothing more than a papier-mâché doll” and attempted to affect government policy by sharing his opinions with government leaders when receiving secret reports on affairs of the state.

 Themes

 A significant theme of the book is the trend of militarism in the absence or ineffectiveness of democratic institutions.
 Another theme is the distortion and falsification of historical records.
 In the book's introduction, the author highlights the worrying effects of manipulating and altering a nation's collective memory of the past:

-A major concern of this book is Hirohito’s failure to publicly acknowledge his own moral, political and legal accountability for the long war fought in his name and under his active direction, both as head of state and supreme commander…Eventually Hirohito became the prime symbol of his people’s repression of their wartime past.
+A major concern of this book is Hirohito's failure to publicly acknowledge his own moral, political and legal accountability for the long war fought in his name and under his active direction, both as head of state and supreme commander…Eventually Hirohito became the prime symbol of his people’s repression of their wartime past.
 For as long as they did not pursue his central role in the war, they did not have to question their own.

 Referencing historian Yutaka Yoshida's term of the “double standard”, which denotes how to the outside world, Japan appears to accept responsibility for the war per Article 11 of the San Francisco Peace Treaty but denies it domestically, Bix charges Hirohito with being the ultimate symbol of this duplicity that was facilitated by granting him immunity from punishment.
 To Bix, the emperor's participation in national ceremonies mourning the war dead served as a subtle and indirect reminder that “the question of his own war responsibility should not be reopened”, effectively constituting a refusal to confront his wartime culpability.